Skip to main content

 Koji mold also produces proteases—enzymes that break down proteins.
 These convert rice proteins into amino acids.
 Amino acids mean umami.
 That satisfying “delicious” sensation when drinking sake?
 Koji built that foundation.

-Too hot and unwanted bacteria grow.
-Too cold and koji activity stops.
+Throughout, the toji (master brewer) and workers check the koji every few hours—even through the night.
+Too hot and unwanted bacteria grow; too cold and the mold stops.
 Maintaining optimal conditions demands experience, intuition, and patience.

 Koji “Type” Changes the Sake